Authorization to Use Ionizing Radiation

 - An accurate inventory of all radioactive materials and/or radiation producing machines in possession, including receipt, usage, transfer, and disposal records.

-- Monitoring of laboratory and other workplaces to check for contamination levels
+- Monitoring of laboratory and other workplaces to check for contamination levels and radiation levels.

 - Annual refresher training